 “I loved this book.
 An important book, it is the best I’ve read in the past ten years.”

 Combat Medic, US Army, 1st Infantry, Vietnam, 1968-69

-“Just finished your book and I’m stunned by its intensity.
+“Just finished the book and I’m stunned by its intensity.
 Wow!
-Your writing is so vivid and beautiful.
+The writing is so vivid and beautiful.
 Every sentence painted a picture.
-I feel like I sleepwalked through the early 1970s, but your book allowed me to experience it with the depth that my emotional and cognitive immaturity stifled all those years ago.
+I feel like I sleepwalked through the early 1970s, but the book allowed me to experience it with the depth that my emotional and cognitive immaturity stifled all those years ago.
 J-Bee’s internal struggle for identity and meaning was so powerful...
 You brought him to life and opened a window into a world that rings so true.
 Thank you for letting me in.”

 —Janet Maurer, PhD